silverapp/silver/docs/payments/payment.md

 ---
 title: Payments in Silver
+linktitle: Payments
 description: An overview of what is a Payment in Silver, listing a customer's payments or retrieving a specific one, as well as creating and transitioning one.
-linktitle: Payments
-categories: [silver]
 keywords: [silver]
 menu:
-  docs:
+  global:
     parent: "payments"
-weight: 1
-draft: false
-aliases: []
-toc: true
-related: true
 ---

 For resource definition check out the [Resources](../resources.md) page.